 2. Other Review Papers

 Leaper, C. (in press).
-Gender, traits, peer relations, and identity during development: Toward an integrative model.
+Gender, dispositions, peer relations, and identity during development: Toward an integrative model.
 In N. K. Dess, J. Marecek, & L. C. Bell (Eds.), Gender sex, and sexualities: Psychological perspectives.
 New York, NY: Oxford University Press.

 Leaper, C., & Tenenbaum, H. R. (in press).
 Gender socialization in childhood.
 To appear in K. L. Nadal (Ed.), The SAGE encyclopedia of psychology and gender.